tsroten/zhon/docs/index.rst

 These constants can be used when working with Pinyin.

-.. py:data:: zhon.pinyin.vowels
+.. py:data:: vowels

     The string ``'aeiouvüāēīōūǖáéíóúǘǎěǐǒǔǚàèìòùǜAEIOUVÜĀĒĪŌŪǕÁÉÍÓÚǗǍĚǏǑǓǙÀÈÌÒÙǛ'``.
 This contains every Pinyin vowel (lowercase and uppercase).

-.. py:data:: zhon.pinyin.consonants
+.. py:data:: consonants

     The string ``'bpmfdtnlgkhjqxzcsrwyBPMFDTNLGKHJQXZCSRWY'``.
 This
     contains every Pinyin consonant (lowercase and uppercase).

-.. py:data:: zhon.pinyin.lowercase
+.. py:data:: lowercase

     The string ``'bpmfdtnlgkhjqxzcsrwyaeiouvüāēīōūǖáéíóúǘǎěǐǒǔǚàèìòùǜ'``.
 This contains every lowercase Pinyin vowel and consonant.

-.. py:data:: zhon.pinyin.uppercase
+.. py:data:: uppercase

     The string ``'BPMFDTNLGKHJQXZCSRWYAEIOUVÜĀĒĪŌŪǕÁÉÍÓÚǗǍĚǏǑǓǙÀÈÌÒÙǛ'``.
     This contains every uppercase vowel and consonant.

-.. py:data:: zhon.pinyin.marks
+.. py:data:: marks

     The string ``"·012345:-'"``.
 This contains all Pinyin marks that have special meaning: a middle dot and numbers for indicating tone, a colon for